LeapfrogDAO/HarmonicVAE/README.md

 ## License

-The Apache License 2.0 strikes the perfect balance for HarmonicVAE: good vibes should be shared
+The Apache License 2.0 strikes the perfect balance for HarmonicVAE: good vibes should be shared.

 ## Acknowledgements